 These little side-effects and phenomena have become ingrained for Munich locals – as have the pennants on the trams; lost Oktoberfest visitors wandering quiet side streets a long way from the festival grounds; and the sight of strictly sober morning commuters equipped with laptop and lederhosen, expecting to let loose in eight and a half hours’ time.
 Honestly, even if you never attend Oktoberfest, the trappings of it still create a really special atmosphere in the city.

 After all, it’s a two-week period during which everyone between Laim and Bogenhausen feels like our city is throwing a party for the world!
-It’s true that we won’t miss the overcrowded spaces, the post-Wiesn kerfuffle and the morning mess that follows a night of revelry.
+It’s true that also this time we won’t miss the overcrowded spaces, the post-Wiesn kerfuffle and the morning mess that follows a night of revelry.
 But that’s how it’s always been: if you throw a party you have to deal with the cleaning up – and that’s why we only do it once a year.

 Even hard-nosed Oktoberfest resistors – who are perhaps cheering about this coronavirus-induced break – see these two weeks every year as an important time, as it gives them a reason to get out of the city and take another lovely autumn holiday.
 Or perhaps they use the opportunity to enjoy wonderful hiking in the mountains, far from the revellers.
 Maybe it just functions as a reminder to only cross the city by bike and via back roads, until it’s time to breathe a sigh of relief when the last beer has been drunk and the city clean-up is complete – and finally, peace can return.
 So even just in making this delineation, the festival serves a purpose.